 The onset of the COVID-19 pandemic is a timely example.
 Along with many other types of businesses, law firms saw the opportunity to go digital and continue to provide their services amidst the uncertainty of the spreading virus.

 Firms who made the most of these unforeseen circumstances found similar, if not more, success across various facets of their firm.
-Areas such as client in-take, case management and client communication continue to see increased efficiency and greater long-term sustainability with the aid of technology brought about by the pandemic.
+Areas such as client in-take, case management and client updates and communication continue to see increased efficiency and greater long-term sustainability with the aid of technology brought about by the pandemic.

 While it is not unique to law firms only, being able to concentrate on the task at hand is absolutely vital as an attorney or member of a legal staff.